SilasDerProfi/weeping-snake/README.md

 ## What is Weeping Snake?

 Weeping Snake is a kind of multiplayer snake.
-All details are in the [technical documentation](technical_documentation.pdf) (only in german language, because the repo was created within a lecture at a german university).
+All details are in the [technical_documentation.pdf](technical_documentation.pdf) (only in german language, because the repo was created within a lecture at a german university).

+Basically, this repo is a kind of coding dojo for the course Advanced Software Engineering at the [Baden-Wuerttemberg Cooperative State University Karlsruhe](https://www.karlsruhe.dhbw.de/en/general).

 ## Getting Started